google/clif/clif/python/faq.md

 #### **Q:** I’m getting a TypeError: {function} argument {name} is not valid for ::absl::string_view (unicode given): expecting str.

+**A:** Usually, the solution is to wrap the argument with str({name}).

-**A:** This is a Python 2 only problem.
+This is a Python 2 only problem.
 Due to a limited API, there is nobody to handle intermediate PyObject with encoded str.
 Consider a `std::vector<absl::string_view>` getting unicode input.
 Each str creates an encoded PyObject and either they leak or get destroyed immediately after we